JStitch626/se_project_aroundtheus/README.md

-# Project 4: Around The U.S. interactive
+# Project 5: Around The U.S. interactive

 ## Description

-Updated 11/24/2023
+Updated 1/15/2024

-This project continues where Project 3 finished.
-In this sprint, I incorporate interactive features using JavaScript.
-I learned how to access nodes in the DOM tree using querySelector() and querySelectorAll(), define variables, and declare and call functions to make the buttons usable.
+**Sprint 5 Becomes More Engaging**

-By clicking the "Edit" button, the end user can now manipulate the name and description on the page.
+During the last sprint, we completed the first interactive piece of the webpage: the user can open, edit, and close the profile.
+Now we begin to incorporate more Javascript to allow the user to add and/or delete cards, and use the "Like" button to show which cards a user likes.
+Stylistically, popup modals will now smoothly transition from and to transparency.

-When the modal opens, the form contains the information currently displayed on the page, which can then be changed.
-When the end user clicks the "Save" button, the new information replaces the previous name and description.
+To read about the progression of this project from its humble beginnings, scroll down and read the previous descriptions.

 ## Project features